timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 Only if it is responsible can it continue with the usual reconciliation.
 [@mooresharding]

-![Failover with leader election per controller and bucket in knative [@mooresharding]](../assets/reconciler-buckets.pdf)
+![Failover with leader election per controller and bucket in Knative [@mooresharding]](../assets/reconciler-buckets.pdf)

 To realize these mechanisms, all controller instances run all informers.
 I.e., they watch all objects regardless of whether they need to reconcile them.